loryruta/ReCoGS/README.md

 ./build/recogs ./data/mipnerf360/kitchen/point_cloud/iteration_30000/point_cloud.ply
 ```

-> :warning: **NOTE: on the first launch, recogs will take a long time to bootstrap**
+> :warning: **NOTE: on the first launch, recogs will take a long time to bootstrap (more than 10 minutes).**
-> because TensorRT has to compile the Stereo Matching model
+> This caused by TensorRT having to compile the Stereo Matching model to an optimized version tailored
-> to an optimized version tailored to your specific device.
+> to your specific device.

 ## Gallery